himanshu007-creator/OpenSource-progammes/README.md

 Resources for CODXCRYPT session

 ## Getting started⚡
+Give <a href="https://magazine.joomla.org/all-issues/may-2021/vs-code-use-it-like-a-pro">this</a> blog a read.
+Here i have written a 101 guide to VScode and helps while using GitHub

 ### How to find issues⁉:-
 - Learn some coding languages/frameworks.
 But in case you dont know, its still okay. you Can contribute and <code>learn on the go</code>
 - find goood first issues <a href="https://goodfirstissues.com/">here</a>